-WHAT DO WE KNOW ABOUT McCAIN?
+WHAT DO WE KNOW

 He was born in the Chicago area and moved to Minnesota as a boy.
 Court records show McCain had some minor traffic offenses in Minnesota, including two instances in which he was convicted of giving police a false name or ID.
 An old friend, Isaac Chase, said McCain did not really know what he wanted to do with his life.
 He attended two high schools in Minnesota, but school records don’t show he graduated.